 Stock Music track: Soul Broke Blues

-Conveying a feeling of desolation and loss, this blues track is the epitome of “a good man feeling down.”
+Conveying a feeling of desolation and loss, this blues music is the epitome of “a good man feeling down.”
 Slide resonator guitar plays and a lamenting voice sings over a bluesy, acoustic guitar and simple kick drum.
 The wordless vocals are searching, giving the track a touch of Gospel – and a sliver of hope.
 Suitable for poignant moments in dramas and documentaries.
-Desolation / Deep Blues / Poignant.
+Desolation / Deep Blues / Poignant music.
 Available in several different mixes/version with or without the vocals and layers.

 |Track ID number:||22584|

 |Genres:||Country & Bluegrass -- Blues & Southern Rock|

 |Moods/Emotions:||Gloomy / Dark / Sinister -- Sad / Sorrowful / Mournful -- Regret / Painful / Bitter / Angsty -- Melancholic / Nostalgic / Wistful|